 Cats drink different amounts of water depending on their diet.
 Cats fed wet food will get a large proportion of the water they need from their food (just like their wildcat ancestors), whereas cats fed mainly on a dry diet will drink more water.
-If you are worried that your cat isn’t drinking enough, visit our advice page on how to encourage your cat to drink.
+If you are worried that your cat isn’t drinking enough.

 If you notice that your cat is drinking more than usual, this may indicate that something is amiss.
 Increased water intake is known as ‘polydipsia’.